 - Sound amplification is generally limited to times and locations where classes or other activities will not be disturbed. - Activities which restrict or disturb the routine business of the College are generally prohibited or closely monitored.

-Provided by the Office of Student Affairs For concerns or complaints, call 707.527.4424
+Provided by the Office of Student Affairs & Engagement Programs

 Legal Principles Relating to Free Speech on the College Campus